Syncfusion Feedback

 Organizational chart

-Built-in automatic layout algorithm specifically made for organizational charts to arrange the parent and child node positions automatically.
+A built-in layout algorithm, specifically made for organizational charts, arranges the parent and child node positions automatically.

 Mind map

-The built-in automatic layout algorithm is also built for mind map diagrams, which allows you to define which node should be at the center and which nodes should be placed around the center node in the diagram surface.
+The built-in layout algorithm also works for mind map diagrams.
+It allows you to define which node should be at the center and which nodes should be placed around it in the diagram surface.

 Nodes

-Visualize any graphical object using nodes, which can be arranged and manipulated at the same time on a diagram page.
-They allow the following:
+Visualize any graphical object using nodes that can be arranged and manipulated at the same time on a diagram page.
+Users can:

 • Create and add custom shapes easily.